reinvanleirsberghe/hackcamp.angular/README.md

   - Sidebar menu not working
   - Search in sidebar not working
   - Hovering details movies not working

+#### TODO

+Estimated time: 2 hours

+- Bootstrap the application
+- Inside the CLI-View-Binding, bootstrap the AppComponent
+- Fix the AppComponent and mock data
+- Fix the AppComponent's template
+- Implement the following features
+  - Display all mock movies
+    - Picture
+    - Hover information ()
+  - Display all mock categories
+  - Filter by category
+  - Make active a category when selected
+  - Toggle Sidebar
+  - Implement search in sidebar

 ### LVL 1 - Component, DI and Pipe